Jordan1819/MusicLibraryManagement/README.md

 A terminal-based application for managing a music collection with support for Artists, Albums, Songs, and Categories.

+## Application Contents

+The project includes:
+1. ✅ `music_manager.py` - The entry point and source code for this application
+2. ✅ `schema.sql` - SQL statements to create the database
+3. ✅ `database.py` - A database management module where SQLite methods are implemented
+4. ✅ `README.md` - Instructions for running the program and info about the project

 ## Requirements

 - Python 3.6 or higher